Fixed Fees Business Lease Solicitors

 There are also considerations towards the extension of the lease.
 If a lease is not within the Landlord and Tenant Act 1954, the tenant may have to vacate the property at the end of the term and have no right to renew the lease.
 If a tenant is carrying out costly fit-out works, they may want the option to take a new lease at the end of the term.
 If this is the case, the tenant will need to consider or negotiate some protections against being asked to leave after the 5 year period.

-A business lease is an agreement between a landlord and a tenant, that gives the tenant the right to use a property for a business purpose, over a specified period of time, for a defined sum of money.
+A commercial lease is an agreement between a landlord and a tenant, that gives the tenant the right to use a property for a business purpose, over a specified period of time, for a defined sum of money.